 Going to zero sugar is hard but if you do it, it will change your body and life.
-Why you should get to zero is covered in the essential Gary Taubes book The Case Against Sugar, and I recommend you read it.
-Knowing that you should get to zero is easy but implementing changes to get to zero is very hard.
-Society is against you and sugar is all around you.
+Sugar is an “obesogen” that leads people towards poor health, and “we’re eating 25x more refined sugar than we were 100 years ago.”
+Why you should get to zero is also covered in the essential Gary Taubes book The Case Against Sugar, and I recommend you read it.
+Knowing that you should get to zero is easy but implementing changes to get to zero is very hard, because society is against you and sugar is all around you.

 To make the changes necessary to get to zero you have to swim upstream against the society you live in.
 Most people will hold you back.
 Your diet should focus on nuts, vegetables, and some natural oils, especially olive oil.
 Roasting vegetables is especially important and if you don’t know how to do it Google that shit right now.
 Breakfast should usually be eggs with some vegetables or some complex carbs like quinoa.

 I first made these changes more than ten years ago and they were very hard at the time.
 With discipline and time they have become normal in my life and I have systems in place to make them easier.
 They are still hard, however, because donuts, cookies, cakes, and pop are always showing up in the office, at birthday parties, and at basically every event.

 Saying no is hard.
 Being fit is still better.

 Humans have not evolved to ingest the large amount of sugar that most modern humans do.
 Most people are too lazy and undisciplined to make these changes and it shows in every facet of their life.